 The poverty line defines a level of household consumption per adult below which a household is deemed to be poor.
 The poverty line used here is set with reference to a minimum food consumption basket, which was judged to offer the required number of calories required for a Rwandan who was likely to be involved in physically demanding work, along with an allowance for non-food consumption.
-An extreme poverty line was also set as the cost of buying the food consumption basket if nothing was spent on non-food at all; this line corresponds to RWF 83,000 and the poverty line corresponds to RWF 118,000.
+An extreme poverty line was also set as the cost of buying the food consumption basket if nothing was spent on non-food at all; this line corresponds to RWF 118,000 and the poverty line corresponds to RWF 83,000.

 Figure 3.1 presents the percentage of the population classified into extremely poor, poor and non-poor.
-Ngoma district is ranked third in Eastern Province by proportion of extreme-poor and first in the province for proportion of poor.
-48% of the population of Ngoma being classed as poor.
+It shows that Rubavu district is ranked seventh last of all districts with a low percentage of extreme-poor and poor2 population categories.
+In Rubavu district 35.8% of the population is poor (including extreme-poor), making up about 15,143 persons.